Introduction of Commodity Market

 How Does It Work?

-An investor who enters into futures contracts has an obligation to either buy or sell commodities at a predetermined price on a fixed date in the future.
-Option contracts has the right but not the obligation to trade in commodities.
-Investors invest in the commodity market to mitigate the risk and to hedge against the inflation rates in the economy.
+An investor who enters into futures contracts has an obligation to buy or sell commodities at a predetermined price on a fixed date.
+Options contracts have the right but not the obligation to trade in commodities.
+Investors invest in the commodity market to mitigate the risk and hedge against the economy’s inflation rates.

 Types of Commodity Market

 Commodities are traded in the commodities market, and every country has multiple commodity exchanges.
 The commodities market enables the trading of both physical goods and derivative contracts.

 In India, the following are the commodity exchanges:

 Traders in the Commodity Market

 There are two main categories of individuals in the commodity market based on commodity exchange operations.